ryanluk4/ocaML/README.md

-# Machine Learning in OCaml
+# Statistics and Machine Learning in OCaml

+## Motivation

+I absolutely love statistics and want to gain more experience with hands-on machine learning.
+Functional programming is also a difficult (being self-taught), but extremely rewarding challenge.

 ## Installation